ubc-library-rc/gis-intro-leaflet/content/webmapping-tools.md

 ---
 # Tools for Web Mapping
 {: .no_toc}
 There are a variety of tools for making web maps.
 Some require you engage with code while others provide simple drag-and-drop interfaces.
-In this workshop, you will be shown how code works together to power a web map, and be guided through customizing given code, called "boilerplate code", to make a map of your own.
-However, it's useful to know about some alternatives that don't require any code!
+In this workshop, you will be shown how code works to power a web map, and be guided through customizing given code, called "boilerplate code", to make a map of your own.
+However, it's useful to know about some alternatives that don't require any coding!
 Outlined below are different tools/platforms for web mapping.
 Each option is evaluated for its relative affordances and limitations, and resources for continued learning more are listed.

 If, after this workshop, you are unsure whether web mapping itself best suits your project goals, check out our [spatial stories workshop](https://ubc-library-rc.github.io/gis-spatial-stories/) to see other output format options.
 You can also email `library.gis@ubc.ca` with questions, or book a 1:1 consult with the geospatial team [here](https://libcal.library.ubc.ca/appointments/research_commons#s-lc-public-pt).
+{: .note}

 <details open markdown="block">
   <summary>